wely/DevCamp/HOL/java/06-appinsights/README.md

 ## Exercise 6: Monitor logging events ##

 Application Insights can also integrate with the Java logging frameworks such as Log4J and Logback.
-To acomplish this, we need to add the proper Application Insights logging library project, and configure the logging implementation to send logs to AI.
+To accomplish this, we need to add the proper Application Insights logging library project, and configure the logging implementation to send logs to AI.

 1. Open the build.gradle file for your project and add this line to the dependencies section: